optionalg/aws_certified_developer_associate_NOTES/README.md

 - You can create multiple subscriptions for a single topic.
 Subscription is an endpoint.
 - topic owners can change permissions to allow more than 1 user to publish a topic
 - Endpoints can be
-o http, https
+  * http, https
-o email, email-json
+  * email, email-json
-o sms
+  * sms
-o amazon sqs
+  * amazon sqs
-o application
+  * application
-- Examples of services using SNS o Cloudwatch alarm o s3 rrs o rds notification of change
+- Examples of services using SNS
+  * Cloudwatch alarm
+  * s3 rrs
+  * rds notification of change
 - can send different messages based on endpoint
 - Message data has the following
-- Message
+  * Message
-- MessageId
+  * MessageId
-- Signature - Base64 encoded SHA1withRSA signature of message, messageid, subject, type, timestamp and topicARN
+  * Signature - Base64 encoded SHA1withRSA signature of message, messageid, subject, type, timestamp and topicARN
-- SignatureVersion
+  * SignatureVersion
-- SigningCertURL
+  * SigningCertURL
-- Subject
+  * Subject
-- Timestamp
+  * Timestamp
-- TopicArn
+  * TopicArn
-- Type
+  * Type
-- UnsubscribeURL
+  * UnsubscribeURL

 - Confirmation of subscription message stays valid for 3 days
 - A notification will not have more than one message